tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs1_6.md

 ### Interact with the Swagger UI

 1. Go to Google Maps and search for an address.
 2. Get the latitude and longitude from the URL, and plug it into your Swagger UI.
-For example, (37.3708905, -121.9675525 is Santa Clara, California).
+(For example, 37.3708905, -121.9675525 is Santa Clara, California.)
 3. Click **Try it out**.

 	If successful, you should see something in the response body like this: